 The class of the mobile part of the restriction of the system $\Sigma^2$ onto $S^2$ is

 where $b_C=\mathop{\rm mult}\nolimits_C\Sigma$, and the other coefficients have the same meaning as in \S 3; of course, $b=\nu_2$.
 Re-writing

 and multiplying by $C^2$, we get (see Subsection 3.5):

-(from the inequalities (\ref{13.11.2025.1}) and (\ref{13.11.2025.2}) it follows that the right hand side is strictly positive).
+(It follows from the inequalities (\ref{13.11.2025.1}) and (\ref{13.11.2025.2}) that the right hand side is strictly positive.)
 It is easy to check that for a fixed value $\nu_2+\nu_3=2\theta$ the estimates (\ref{13.11.2025.3}) and (\ref{13.11.2025.4}) are the worst for $\nu_2=\nu_3=\theta$ (recall that $\nu_2\geqslant \nu_3$: on a non-singular variety multiplicities do not increase), so that we may assume that this equality takes place.

 Consider first the case $\theta\in (n,\frac98 n]$.
 In that case the inequality

 holds, so that, making the estimates (\ref{13.11.2025.3}) and (\ref{13.11.2025.4}) worse, set $m_1=3n-2\theta$ and $m_2=\frac23 \theta$, whence we get: